ponder-sh/ponder/packages/core/README.md

 yarn dev
 ```

-### 3) Add contracts & networks to `ponder.config.js`
+### 3) Add contracts & networks to `ponder.config.ts`

-Ponder uses `ponder.config.js` to determine what blockchain data it needs to fetch.
+Ponder uses `ponder.config.ts` to determine what blockchain data it needs to fetch.
 This is where you provide contract addresses, paths to ABI files, RPC URLs, start blocks, and more.

 ### 4) Define your schema